-Starting on April 30, 2020, all Helix endpoints will require OAuth and matching client IDs.
+As of April 30, 2020, all Helix endpoints require OAuth and matching client IDs.
 See this announcement for more details.
-Documentation will be updated as these requirements go into effect.

 Webhooks enable your application to subscribe to events that happen on Twitch.
 When an event to which you are subscribed occurs, Twitch notifies you.
 For example, you may want to know when: